Types of Opioids

 - Changes in vision

 Opioid addiction affects people throughout the United States every day.
-If you or a loved one live with an opioid addiction, contact The Recovery Village to talk to a representative about treatment and detox programs.
+If you or a loved one live with an opioid addiction, contact The Recovery Village at Palmer Lake to talk to a representative about treatment and detox programs.
 Through treatment and recovery, people living with addiction can obtain the healthy future they deserve.